AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

    * Click **[!UICONTROL Upload]** to browse your files and choose assets to use.
 Along with browsing your device, you can also import from Microsoft OneDrive or Dropbox.
    * Drag and drop assets into the _Content_ section.

-When you are done adding parameters, you can collapse the prompt area by clicking the _Parameters_ icon again.
+When you are finished adding parameters, you can collapse the prompt area by clicking the _Parameters_ icon again.

 ## Enter a prompt